Yaima/ntdi-sdk-java/README.md

 # java-ntdi

-This is Neustar's Trusted Device Identity (TDI) implemention in Java.
+This is Neustar's Trusted Device Identity (TDI) implementation in Java 8.

 ### Build: